Updated April 9th, 2026

 Reduced risk of recency bias and other biases

 Human biases can skew a manager’s perception of performance.
-When giving a performance evaluation, recency bias can prompt managers to put more emphasis on recent events, good or bad.
-If an employee recently struggled with deadlines, for example, their manager may give them a more negative review — even if their performance track record overall was outstanding.
+When giving a performance evaluation, recency bias can prompt managers to place more emphasis on recent events, good or bad.
+If an employee recently struggled with deadlines, for example, their manager may give them a more negative review—even if their overall performance track record was outstanding.

-AI can help managers combat unintended recency bias in conversations and feedback by making it easy to refer to historical performance data.
-“Managers are not going to miss those things that might have been captured already or captured six months ago because it’s all there for them,” says Cheryl.
+AI can help managers combat unintended recency bias in conversations and feedback by making it easy to refer to historical employee performance data.
+“Managers are not going to miss those things that might have been captured already or captured six months ago because it’s all there for them,” Cheryl says.

 By providing a comprehensive view of an employee’s accomplishments, skills, and capabilities,